 Antidepressant medications are chosen according to the assessed needs of the individual, the underlying causes of a person’s depression, the availability of other treatment types, and their expected level of effectiveness when compared to potential side effects or other risks.

 Psychotherapy and psychoeducation are invaluable tools in depression treatment.
-They teach people how to consciously change their thinking and behaviors to alleviate or prevent stress, and to produce more desirable outcomes overall.
+They teach people how to consciously change their thinking and behaviors to alleviate or prevent stress and to produce more desirable outcomes overall.
 Psychotherapy is also used in anxiety treatment, which is closely related to depression treatment.

 Designed to help patients identify and replace negative thought patterns, cognitive behavioral therapy (CBT) encourages positive, proactive problem-solving.
 With CBT, patients at Agape Treatment Center learn how to identify the underlying causes of their depression and tackle them at their source.
 CBT promotes the application of strategies like diligent self-care, stress management, and financial sustainability to combat feelings of hopelessness.
 Activities like mindfulness meditation, journaling, and cognitive restructuring make it easier for people to live in the present moment, take action to solve the problems they can solve, and accept the challenges that do not have identifiable solutions.